citp/privacy-policy-historical/l/li/lif/lifeextension.com.md

-> *The following text is extracted and transformed from the lifeextension.com privacy policy that was archived on 2017-12-13.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20171213110327id_/http%3A//www.lifeextension.com/Legal/Privacy-Policy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the lifeextension.com privacy policy that was archived on 2018-06-15.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20180615143316id_/http%3A//www.lifeextension.com/Legal/Privacy-Policy) for the most accurate reproduction.*

 # Privacy Policy | Life Extension

-Effective Date: 08/01/2015
+REVISION Date: June 5, 2018

 This website is owned and operated by Life Extension (“We”).
 LifeExtension.com (“Website”) is committed to protecting your privacy.
 This Privacy Policy describes what information we collect, how we collect information, the steps we take to protect your information, and what we do with the information that we collect.
 By using the LifeExtension.com Website, you signify that you have read, understand, and agree to be bound by this Privacy Policy.
 We may change this Policy from time to time, and the changes are effective upon posting.
 Please review our Privacy Policy regularly.
 Your continued use of the Website after changes are posted constitutes your agreement to the changes.
 If you do not agree to the changes, please discontinue your use of the Website.

 ## Collection of Data